In memory of 2 good buddies who left this world unexpectedly

 Arrival runway: 32L

 Majority of the passengers were on transit but luckily for me, the flight was not full and I had an empty seat beside mine.
-The Boeing 767 for this operator is in the comfortable 2-3-2 layout and its quite a nice plane to fly on.
+The Boeing 767 for this operator is in the comfortable 2-3-2 layout and it is quite a nice plane to fly on.

 A friend's friend who flew with this airline on KUL-SIN sector wasn't allowed to photograph the cabin, thanks to the strict crew on his flight so I was warned to be careful.
 Well, taking cabin photos usually is allowed, as long as you don't photograph the crew's face, that matters.
 If some of them questioned you, just explain to them nicely that the photos would be for personal use or something reasonable.
-Usually the good ones will obliged and if not then just take it discreetly.
+Usually, the good ones will usually close one eye and if not then just take it discreetly.
 I had a few incidents of such.

 Fortunately for me, I was able to take photos of the cabin due to the disappearance of the crew during the flight - more of this later.